trustwallet/assets/README.md

 To remain in validators list:
 1. Baker must accept minimum `0` XTZ for delegation
 2. Baker must payout regularly
-3. Baker must maintaine available staking capacity (subject to temporary removal from the list when capacity reached below 0)
+3. Baker must maintain available staking capacity (subject to temporary removal from the list when capacity reached below 0)

 ## Repository structure